ALF Products: Quick Copy disk copiers

 The Quick Copy series was ALF's first copier line to have its own built-in computer, rather than requiring an Apple II computer to function.
 The first model was introduced in 1987, and copied only standard FM and MFM 5.25" disks (such as the IBM PC formats).

 All the Quick Copy models had two disk drives, and were very easy to use.
 When the unit was first turned on, a green light next to the upper drive flashed, indicating the user should insert the "master disk" (the disk the user wants to copy).
 While the Quick Copy read the master disk into memory, the user could place a blank disk into the lower drive, and the unit would automatically begin making the first copy.
 When the unit was finished reading the master disk, the green light would go on, indicating the master disk was read into memory OK (or, a red light next to the upper drive would indicate a problem reading the master).
 The master disk could then be removed, and the user could insert a blank disk.
 As each copy was finished, in either the upper or lower drive, the unit indicated a good copy with a green light or a defective copy with a red light.
 The user could simply continue removing all the good copies and inserting new blank disks in each drive to make as many copies as desired.
 While the user was removing a finished disk and inserting a blank disk in one drive, the other drive could be in the process of copying; unlike systems where the two drives had to be synchronized.

 An ALF employee operates nine Quick Copy duplicators.

-A small LCD display showed the number of disks copied, and two "count downs" to show the progress of each drive.
+A small LCD showed the number of disks copied, and two "count downs" to show the progress of each drive.
 The display could also show various menu selections when not copying.
 Two buttons to the right of the display allowed the user to cycle through and select menu items, and a button to the left of the display could be held to scroll instructions for each menu item across the display.
 For large volume copying, multiple units could be placed side by side.
 A single user could operate them and make about 2000 copies per hour.

 Starting in 1988, ALF began introducing a number of 800-series models of Quick Copys.
 Externally, the 800-series models looked the same as the 701 model, but internally the controlling electronics were completely different.
 Models were available with various 5.25" or 3.5" drives; together, the various models could copy virtually every disk format in use by any personal computer.
 In the final model (model 832), introduced in 1992, each of the two drives contained both a 5.25" drive and a 3.5" drive; the user could use either the two 5.25" drives or the two 3.5" drives and thus copy a wide variety of disk formats.